YuraPopovych/ComputerScienceMIT/README.md

     3. gcdIter.
 Find the greatest common division of two positive integer iteratively.
     4. gcdRecur.
 Find the greatest common division of two positive integer recursively.
     5. polysum.
 Write a function called polysum that takes 2 arguments, n and s.
 This function should sum the area and square of the perimeter of the regular polygon.
 The function returns the sum, rounded to 4 decimal places.
+    6. hangManFunctions.helperFunctions.isWordGuessed.
+Implement the function isWordGuessed that takes in two parameters - a string, secretWord, and a list of letters, lettersGuessed.
+This function returns a boolean - True if secretWord has been guessed (ie, all the letters of secretWord are in lettersGuessed) and False otherwise.

+        Example Usage:
+        ```
+        >>> secretWord = 'apple'
+        >>> lettersGuessed = ['e', 'i', 'k', 'p', 'r', 's']
+        >>> print(isWordGuessed(secretWord, lettersGuessed))
+        False
+        ```